tangmingcheng/T-AIAgent/README.md

 # T-AIAgent

-T-AIAgent is a powerful AI Agent built on Ollama, Phidata, Groq, and Omniparser v2.
+T-AIAgent is a powerful AI Agent built on Ollama, Agno, Groq, and Omniparser v2.
 It features a Retrieval-Augmented Generation (RAG) system, tool calling capabilities, and the ability to directly operate a computer through image parsing.

 ## Features